-Although Landec believes Dock Resins will provide Landec with practical knowledge in the scale-up of Intelimer polymer products, production in commercial-scale quantities may involve technical challenges for Landec.
+Although Landec believes Dock Resins will provide Landec with practical knowledge in the scale-up of Intelimer polymer products, production in commercialscale quantities may involve technical challenges for Landec.
 Landec anticipates that a portion of its products will be manufactured in the Linden, New Jersey facility acquired in the purchase of Dock Resins.
 Landec's reliance on this facility involves a number of potential risks, including the unavailability of, or interruption in access to, some process technologies and reduced control over delivery schedules, and low manufacturing yields and high manufacturing costs.
 In February 2000, Dock Resins had a fire in its research and development laboratory in Linden, New Jersey which hindered its ability to develop new products and samples for potential and existing customers.
+The laboratory has been rebuilt and became fully operational in June 2001.